- How to Air-Dry Cut Flowers | Easy Instructions from Johnny's

 HARDINESS ZONES: Annual.

-HARVEST: Fresh: When flower buds fully colored or pods have begun to develop.
-Dried: When seed pods are firm to touch.
+HARVEST: Fresh - Buds fully colored or pods have begun to develop.
+Dried - Seed pods firm.

 USES: Excellent cut or dried flower.
 Border plants.

 SCIENTIFIC NAME: Nigella spp.